mohamed-maad/mock-server-recruitment/README.md

 should be updated with all events which have happened to the person.
 6) Run tests using the test endpoints on this mock server.
 A client on this mock server will try to connect and fetch data from your person endpoint.
 The tests will check if the server is working as expected.
+7) Send a pull request to the skeleton repository with your solution.

 ### 0) Setup: